njkuhne/recipies/sourdough_boule.md

 ## Making the Dough ##
-**When levain is ready, mix 90 grams of levain into the dough, and mix until fully combined**
+**When your levain is ready, mix 90 grams of levain into the dough, and mix until fully combined**

-To do this, pour the levain evenly over the main dough, and press your fingers through the levain and into the dough to evenly distribute the levain into the dough.
+To do this, pour the levain evenly over the main dough, and press your fingers through the levain and into the dough several times to evenly distribute the levain into the dough.
 Then mix together until both the main dough and the levain are incorporated.